sarahrag/Project_Digitalisation/README.md

 # Project Digitalisation: IoT - From the Microcontroller to the Cloud

+The objective of this project is to send data from an embedded sensor to a cloud service provided bei Amazon Web Services (AWS).
+The microcontrollers which are used in this tutorial are provided by by [FIT IoT-LAB](https://www.iot-lab.info/).

+## Prerequisites
+In order to be able to reproduce this tutorial, you need an AWS account as well as an account for FIT IoT-LAB.
+Furthermore, it is highly recommended to reproduce the tutorial within a Linux based environment, since it was developed in Ubuntu version 22.04.

 ## Project architecture
 The project architecture is as follows:
 ![IoT-Project-Planned drawio-3](https://user-images.githubusercontent.com/49904886/217534647-0d5993a8-e2fb-4f08-be31-62cb66850bf4.png)